-This year, Track Chairs are seeking volunteers to serve as 1) discussants and 2) facilitators, a new role that will be piloted at the conference.
+For the 2020 virtual conference, Track Chairs will be seeking volunteers to serve as 1) discussants and 2) facilitators, a new role that will be piloted at the conference.
 These roles are essential to successful paper sessions and roundtables.

 Track chairs will issue and confirm discussant and facilitator invitations via email.
 All discussant and facilitators should inform the track chair if the time of the panel they are assigned to conflicts with one where they are a presenter.

 Use the form at the very bottom of this page to volunteer as a discussant or facilitator.
 Thank you!

 - Presenting Author - The author is listed first in the conference program and is actually presenting the paper at the conference.
 This person is sometimes the primary author, but in some cases, may be a co-author.